-Bit Description User Program set to 1.
-Likewis used to ensure ed to Bit D11 of the status register.
-When this bit is set to 1, Bit D11 of the status register is e, when D12 is set to 0, Bit D11 of the status register is also set to zero.
-This feature can be that the SPI pins are working correctly by writing a known bit value to this register and e corresponding bit from the status register.
-Reset Code/SPI Code Option Description Reset code Writing 0x555 to D[11:0] performs a reset of the AD5755.
+Bit Description Description User Program set to 1.
+Likewis This bit is mapped to Bit D11 of the status register.
+When this bit is set to 1, Bit D11 of the status register set to 1.
+Likewise, when D12 is set to 0, Bit D11 of the status register is also set to zero.
+This feature can be used to ensure that the SPI pins are working correctly by writing a known bit value to this register and reading back the corresponding bit from the status register.
+Reset Code/SPI Code Option Description Reset code Writing 0x555 to D[11:0] performs a reset of the AD5755-1.
 SPI code If the watchdog timer feature is enabled, 0x195 must be written to the software register (D11 to D0) within the programmed timeout period.